microsoft/vscode-docs/docs/java/java-editing.md

   <source src="/docs/java/java-editing/checkstyle-batch.mp4" type="video/mp4">
 </video>

-Problems panel will be opened when you click the checkstyle status icon in status bar.
+The Problems panel will open when you click the Checkstyle status icon in the Status bar.

 ### Set Checkstyle configuration file

 ![Set Checkstyle configuration file](images/java-editing/set_config.png)

-* To set the configuration file, Just Right click the `.xml` file and select `Set the Checkstyle Configuration File`.
+* To set the configuration file, right-click the `.xml` file and select **Set the Checkstyle Configuration File**.
-* You can also trigger the command **Checkstyle: Set Checkstyle Configuration File** to choose the configuration file in the File Explorer.
+* You can also trigger the command **Checksjtyle: Set Checkstyle Configuration File** to choose the configuration file in the File Explorer.
 You will also see the two built-in configurations:

   * **Google's Check**
   * **Sun's Check**

-The extension will detects checkstyle.xml file in your workspace to make the configuration easier.
+The extension looks for a `checkstyle.xml` file in your workspace to make Checkstyle configuration easier.

 ### Check the style and fix the violations